fluttercandies/flutter_photo_manager/README.md

-Be aware that the created asset might have limited access or got deleted in anytime, so the result will be nullable.
+Be aware that the created asset might have limited access or got deleted in anytime, so the result might be null.

 #### Limitations

-##### Android 10 (Q) media location permission
+##### Android 10 media location permission

-Due to the privacy policy issues on Android Q, it is necessary to grant the location permissions to obtain the original data, also read the Exif metadata from the data.
+Due to the privacy policy issues on Android 10, it is necessary to grant the location permission to obtain the original data with the location info and the EXIF metadata.

 If you don't want to use the location permission, see [Remove media location permission](#remove-media-location-permission)